acktreptow/ps-productions/README.md

 # PlayStation Productions React Bootstrap Homepage

-This homepage for PlayStation's TV and movie division is my first application that uses both React and Bootstrap.
+This homepage for PlayStation's TV and movie division that uses both React and Bootstrap.

 ## Technologies Used: